$File: //depot/povray/smp/windows/readme.html $

 (including even allocations done to construct any global or static classes).

-the standard new, new[], delete, and delete[] operators with its own ones.
+operators with its own ones.
 The

-POV-Ray code already uses custom malloc and free functions which also pass
+POV-Ray code already uses custom malloc

-through pvmem.cpp.
+through pvmem.cpp

 Apart from tracking the amount of memory used and freed, the above tracking

-code, when _DEBUG is defined, will also provide a custom wrapper around each
+is defined, will also provide a custom wrapper around each

 memory block which records where the new or malloc occurred.
 By default, _DEBUG

-also causes EXTRA_VALIDATION to be defined.
+to be defined.
 When this is present, each block

 allocated has, in addition to the standard extra fields added to the start,

-a single field of length sizeof(ptrdiff_t) added to the end of the block.
+added to the end of the block.

 This is then initialized with a simple hash made up from various aspects of